Loss of clerical state: Notable historical examples

+Camilo Torres Restrepo requested laicization in order to focus on his radical politics, although he never abandoned his faith and he remained a devout Catholic.

 In September 2018, Pope Francis ordered the laicization of a Chilean priest convicted in 2011 of the sexual abuse of minors.
 He had previously been sentenced to a life of prayer and penance.

 Cases of bishops

+The laicization of bishops is unusual.